-While they often may be caused by a reaction to strong emotions or bright lights, tears have some practical health benefits, as well.
-When dust or small particles enter the eye, tears often form, which cleanse the eye from these materials and keep the eye moist.
-So when a person’s tears evaporate too quickly and the eyes become dry, it can cause mild to severe discomfort.
+Tears are important function of healthy, comfortable eyes.
+When dust or small particles enter the eye, tears can form, which in turn clean the eye while keeping the eye moist.
+Therefore, when tears evaporate too rapidly and the eyes become dry, it can cause itchy eyes, irritation, and general discomfort.

 - Swollen eyelids